 Students with accommodations are expected to demonstrate the same knowledge and skill development as other students in your course.

 Students with disabilities are not required to seek accommodations directly from faculty or staff.
-Rather, students are encouraged to register with Accessibility Services so that a Disability Counsellor may outline academic accommodations based on a student’s functional limitations in a Letter of Accommodation.
+Rather, students are encouraged to register with Accessibility Services so that a Accessibility Advisor may outline academic accommodations based on a student’s functional limitations in a Letter of Accommodation.
 If it is required for you to be made aware of a student’s accommodations, you will be provided with a copy of the Letter.
-If you feel that a student’s recommended accommodations are inappropriate please contact the Disability Counsellor listed on the Letter of Accommodation.
+If you feel that a student’s recommended accommodations are inappropriate please contact the Accessibility Advisor listed on the Letter of Accommodation.

 Talking to students

 - Let students know that Accessibility Services may be available to them and encourage them to visit our offices

 - College Registrars are a good source of support and referral for students

 - Explain how Canada accommodates people with disabilities if needed